liberland/Liberland/README.md

 # Free Republic of Liberland

-**Liberland**, officially the **Free Republic of Liberland** (Czech: *Svobodná republika Liberland*) is a country situated on the western bank of the Danube river between Croatia and Serbia, sharing a land border with the former and a river border with the latter.
+**Liberland**, officially the **Free Republic of Liberland** is a country situated on the western bank of the Danube river between Croatia and Serbia, sharing a land border with the former and a river border with the latter.
 Liberland was proclaimed on 13 April 2015 by [Vít Jedlička](http://en.wikipedia.org/wiki/V%C3%ADt_Jedli%C4%8Dka).

 More info: [Liberland.org](http://liberland.org/), [Facebook](http://www.facebook.com/liberland)